 This model is a worst case scenario where Council does not apply for rate pegging increases above CPI for 2017/18 onwards, the Roads to Recovery Grant reduces to its traditional level in 2017/18 and our waste operations are not financially sound enough to support the dividends proposed from 2020/21 onwards.

-The financial results, on a Consolidated basis and for the General Fund, for all three models, along with the Fit for the Future benchmarks are provided in the following pages.
+The financial results, on a Consolidated basis and for the General Fund, for all three models, along with the Fit for the Future benchmarks are as per the following tables.